Mazur's main conjecture at Eisenstein primes: Introduction

 \subsection{Outline of the paper}

-We begin in Sect.~\ref{sec:Lp} by introducing the different one- and two-variable $p$-adic $L$-functions, and various relations between them, that will be needed for our arguments.
+We begin in Sect.~\ref{sec:Lp} by introducing the different one- and two-variable $p$-adic $L$-functions, and the various relations between them that will be needed for our arguments.
 Then in Sect.~\ref{sec:Sel} we introduce corresponding Selmer groups, both primitive and imprimitive, and prove some ancillary results for the latter ones.
-In Sect.~\ref{BF} we discuss Beilinson--Flach classes and some applications, including an equivalence between three different Iwasawa main conjectures.
-In Sect.~\ref{sec:one} we illustrate our general strategy by outlining a proof of Theorem~\ref{thm:CYC} under some additional hypotheses (including (\ref{eq:intro-Sel}) for a suitably chosen $K$), for which the earlier results in this paper and those in \cite{eisenstein} are sufficient.
-In Sect.~\ref{sec:anticyc} we prove the key Theorem~\ref{thm:Zp-twisted} for the $p$-adic Tate module of $E$ twisted by characters $\alpha$ of $\Gamma_K^-$ that are close to $1$.
-The result is an upper bound on the size of the Selmer group in terms of the index of a Kolyvagin system class with an `error term' that remains bounded as $\alpha$ approaches $1$.
-The proof of Theorem~\ref{thm:AC} then follows easily.
-Finally, in Sect.~\ref{sec:MC} we put everything together to conclude the proof of Theorem~\ref{thm:CYC}.
+In Sect.~\ref{BF} we discuss Beilinson--Flach classes and some direct applications of their relations with $p$-adic $L$-functions.
+As a guide to the general case, in Sect.~\ref{sec:one} we give a simplified proof of Theorem~\ref{thm:CYC} in the case of rank one.
+In Sect.~\ref{sec:anticyc} we prove our new Kolyvagin system bound for twists by characters arbitrarily close to $1$, resulting in Theorem~\ref{thm:AC}.
+Finally, in Sect.~\ref{sec:MC} we run our congruence argument and conclude the proof of Theorem~\ref{thm:CYC}.